evanwill/_drafts/_notes/linux-intro.md

 ## Major distro families

-[Debian](https://www.debian.org/) boring, stable distro with extensive repositories that is the base of MANY other distros
+[Debian](https://www.debian.org/) boring, stable distro with extensive repositories that is the base of MANY other distros.
+Uses `apt` configuration and `.deb` packages.
 - [Ubuntu](https://www.ubuntu.com/) developed by Canonical based in the UK, it is the most popular desktop linux, very beginner friendly
     - [Ubuntu flavors](https://www.ubuntu.com/download/ubuntu-flavours)
     - [KDE Neon](https://neon.kde.org/) cutting edge KDE on Ubuntu base